storybookjs/react-native/addons/addon-contexts/README.md

 ### `components : React.ComponentType[]` (required)

-An array of components that is going to be injected to wrap your stories.
+An array of components that is going to be injected to wrap stories.
 This means this addon allow multiple wrapping components coexisted.
 The wrapping sequence is from the left to right (parent -> children -> story).
 This nested wrapping behaviour can be useful in some cases; for instance, in the above example, we are wrapping stories under `styled-componnets` and `material-ui` theme providers.

-Typically, components are `Providers` from [React Context API](https://reactjs.org/docs/context.html).
+Note, typically, components are `Providers` from [React Context API](https://reactjs.org/docs/context.html).
 However, it is really up to your use cases.

 ### `params : object[]` (required)

-An array of params contains information on a set of predefined `props` for `components`.
+An array of params contains a set of predefined `props` for `components`.

 Note:
 1. additional params can be appended at the story level later; however, they are never be able to overridden the